 In terms of connectivity the machine now offers Thunderbolt 4 ports, which is an upgrade on previous models.
 The ASUS Zenbook 14 Flip OLED is a solid all-round laptop that ticks all the boxes for working remotely, especially if you like to switch up your working environment a lot.
 The battery life is impressive, it’s light and compact, and it does the job.

 View prices on Amazon7.
-Acer Aspire Vero
+Acer Chromebook Spin 714

-- Processor: 2.9GHz Intel Core i7-1195G7
+- Processor: Intel Core i7-1355U

-- Weight: 1.8kg
+- Weight: 1.37 kg

-- Battery life: 7 hours
+- Battery life: up to 12 hours

 View prices on AmazonBest laptops for working remotely: quick comparison table